dddrrreee/cs140e-24win/labs/15-pinned-vm/README.md

 ## Part 2: implement `pinned-vm.c:pin_mmu_init(uint32_t domain_reg)`

 ***NOTE:***
-  - mostly ignore the comment that says what to do.
+  - Mostly ignore the comment in `pinned-vm.c` that says what to do.
     You can look at the two test cases (see below) and do a diff against `1-test-basic.c`.

 You should be able to pretty easily finish `pin_mmu_init` using